twixuss/tlang/README.md

 #if condition then do_stuff()
 else do_other_stuff()
 ```
-Compiler has to evaluate `condition` at compile time, and depending on it's value it
+Compiler has to evaluate `condition` at compile time, and depending on its value it
 will only keep a single branch in the executable.
 ## If expression
 ```java